 Silvery checkerspot caterpillars are mostly black and may have several small white spots present.
 They have one broad yellow to orange stripe on the back and two thinner stripes along their sides.
 They have multiple branched spines present on their body, giving them a prickly appearance.
-The size of checkerspot caterpillars depends on their age, but they may grow up to 1 1⁄2 inches in length (Figures 11.16 and 11.17).
+The size of checkerspot caterpillars depends on their age, but they may grow up to 1 $\frac{1}{2}$ inches in length (Figures 11.16 and 11.17).

 Figure 11.16.
-Silvery checkerspot larvae.
+Silvery checkerspot caterpillars.
 Photo courtesy of Patrick Wagner.

 Figure 11.17.
-Silvery checkerspot larvae with damaged soybean leaf.
+Silvery checkerspot caterpillars on an injured sunflower leaf.
 Photo courtesy of Patrick Wagner.

 Silvery checkerspot butterflies are pale orange with black boarders and markings.
 Like their name implies, they have a pattern of silvery patches and spots on the underside of the wings.
 The hindwings also have a large white crescent at the margin.
-The wingspan of silvery checkerspot butterflies range from 1 1⁄2 to 2 inches (Figure 11.18).
+The wingspan of silvery checkerspot butterflies range from 1 $\frac{1}{2}$ to 2 inches (Figure 11.18).

 Figure 11.18.
-Adult silvery checkerspot larvae.
+Silvery checkerspot butterflies.
 Photo courtesy of Karan A. Rawlins, University of Georgia, Bugwood.org.